-Back in 1937, Robert Paxton McCulloch’s McCulloch Engineering Company developed a belt-driven centrifugal supercharger for Ford flathead V8s.
-Although it was moderately popular, selling around 5,000 units, reliability problems led McCulloch to discontinue the street version in 1940 (although the company continued to manufacture superchargers for military use during the war).
+Back in 1937, Francis Colburn, an engineer at Robert Paxton McCulloch’s McCulloch Engineering Company, developed a belt-driven centrifugal supercharger for Ford flathead V8s.
+Although it was moderately popular, selling around 5,000 units, reliability problems led McCulloch to discontinue the street version in 1940, although during the war, the company continued to manufacture superchargers for submarine air circulation systems and other military applications.

-McCulloch was interested in bigger things, so the McCulloch VS57 supercharger got a big push at the Pan American Motorama in late 1953, followed by a lavish presentation to the Society of American Engineers (SAE) in January 1954.
-Later that month, Kaiser announced that it would offer the supercharger as factory equipment on its cars.
+McCulloch was interested in bigger things, so the McCulloch VS57 supercharger got a big push that fall at the International Motorama (not the traveling GM show, but a hot rod exhibition sponsored by publisher Robert Petersen), followed in January by a presentation to the Society of American Engineers (SAE) in Detroit.
+Later that month, Kaiser announced that it would offer the supercharger as factory equipment on its full-size cars.
 McCulloch went so far as to arrange an hour-long television special about the supercharger on a local L.A. station — partly narrated by Sherwood Egbert, then McCulloch’s vice president.
 McCulloch subsequently launched the Paxton Products division to market automotive superchargers.

-One of Paxton’s earliest customers was none other than Studebaker-Packard, which bought 15,000 superchargers for the company’s Hawk coupe in 1957.
+One of Paxton’s earliest customers was none other than Studebaker-Packard, which bought 15,000 superchargers for use in its 1957 models.
+Paxton-supercharged versions of Studebaker’s 289 cu. in.
+(4,737 cc) V8 replaced the now-defunct Packard V8 in the new Studebaker-based 1957 Packard sedans and the Packard Hawk and Studebaker Golden Hawk coupes.
 (Ford also purchased a small number of Paxton-McCulloch VR57 variable-ratio superchargers for NASCAR homologation, which were installed in a few hundred “F-code” Thunderbirds and other Ford models.)

-Unfortunately, the VS57′s reliability was not as impressive as its performance, due in part to quality-control problems with its ball-bearing drive system and also because the blower required more maintenance than most owners bothered to give it.
-It soon soured Detroit on factory supercharging, although it remained a popular aftermarket item.
-It also saw a fair amount of racing use, most notably with Novi’s Indianapolis 500 racers, although NASCAR banned supercharging in April 1957.
+Unfortunately, the VS57’s reliability was not as impressive as its performance, due in part to quality-control problems with the ball bearing drive system and also to the fact that the blower required more maintenance than most owners bothered to give it.
+Those problems soon soured Detroit on factory supercharging, although the VS57 remained a popular aftermarket item.
+It also saw a fair amount of racing use, although NASCAR banned supercharging in April 1957.

-In 1957, racing impresario and hot rodder Anthony (Andy) Granatelli and his brothers moved from Chicago to Los Angeles and began working with Paxton chief engineer John Thompson to resolve the McCulloch supercharger’s reliability problems.
-By then, the company was losing faith with the Paxton division, which had lost more than $400,000 in 1957, mostly due to high warranty costs.
-Granatelli bought the division from McCulloch in June 1958.
-He and his brothers Joe and Vince helped to develop a new series of improved SN (“Short Nose”) superchargers, which again became popular with amateur and professional racers.
+In 1957, racing impresario and hot-rodder Anthony (Andy) Granatelli and his brothers moved from Chicago to Los Angeles and began working with Paxton chief engineer John Thompson to resolve the McCulloch supercharger’s reliability problems.
+By then, the company was losing faith with the Paxton division, which had lost more than $400,000 in 1957, due mostly to high warranty costs.
+Granatelli bought the division from McCulloch in June 1958 and he and his brothers Joe and Vince helped to develop a new series of improved SN (“Short Nose”) superchargers, which again became popular with amateur and professional racers.

-Sherwood Egbert had worked with Andy Granatelli at McCulloch and he had been impressed with both his engineering and business savvy.
+Sherwood Egbert had worked with Andy Granatelli at McCulloch and had been impressed with Granatelli’s engineering acumen and business savvy.
 In March 1962, Egbert arranged for Studebaker to buy Paxton Products and with it the services of the Granatelli brothers.
-The morning after the deal was signed, Egbert called Granatelli at 4 a.m. and began laying out his ambitious goals for Studebaker performance.
-Granatelli and Gene Hardig immediately got to work hot-rodding the Studebaker V8 for the Avanti, using every trick in Granatelli’s voluminous book.
+Egbert called Granatelli very early the morning after the deal was signed and began laying out his ambitious goals for Studebaker performance.
+Granatelli and Hardig immediately got to work hot-rodding the Studebaker V8 for the Avanti, using every trick in Granatelli’s voluminous book.

-Studebaker’s V8, introduced back in 1951, was heavy by contemporary standards and it had a reputation for excessive oil consumption, but it was a sturdy and generally reliable engine.
-Hardig had already developed a hotter R1 version (later advertised as “R1 Jet Thrust”), with 10.25:1 compression and various changes to its oiling system, ignition, timing gear, and breathing; it was somewhat more powerful than the regular 289 “Powerpak” engine already optional on the Studebaker Lark, which made 225 gross horsepower (168 kW).
-Then there was the R2 (advertised as “R2 Super Jet Thrust”), which had different heads with 9.0:1 compression and a Paxton SN-60 supercharger, making up to 6 pounds (0.41 bar) of boost.
+Studebaker’s V8, introduced back in 1951, was heavy by contemporary standards and had a reputation for excessive oil consumption, but it was a sturdy and generally reliable engine.
+Hardig had already developed a hotter R1 version (later advertised as “R1 Jet Thrust”) with 10.25:1 compression and various changes to its oiling system, ignition, timing gear, and breathing.
+This was somewhat more powerful than the regular 289 “Powerpak” engine already optional on the Studebaker Lark, which made 225 gross horsepower (168 kW).
+There was also the R2 (advertised as “R2 Super Jet Thrust”), which had different heads with 9.0:1 compression and a Paxton SN-60 supercharger making up to 6 pounds (0.41 bars) of boost.

 Hardig and Granatelli subsequently developed R3, R4, and R5 versions, which were assembled mostly by hand in the Granatelli brothers’ Los Angeles workshop.
 Each used specially selected blocks, carefully bored out to 304.5 cu. in.
 (4,990 cc).
 The R3 was supercharged like the R2, but had a new aluminum intake manifold with no heat riser, low-restriction exhaust headers, 9.75:1 compression, and a hotter camshaft.
 The R4 was similar, but was normally aspirated with dual four-barrel carburetors and a 12.0:1 compression ratio.
 The experimental R5, never seriously intended for production, had dual superchargers and Bendix fuel injection.
 Only 120 to 125 R3 and R4 engines were built and only a handful went into production cars.

 You’ll notice that we haven’t quoted any horsepower numbers for these cars.
 When Studebaker introduced the R1 and R2 engines, their power and torque outputs were left blank on the official specifications table.
-The likely reason was that they weren’t very impressive compared to the Avanti’s principal competition, particularly the Corvette, whose top engine was rated at 360 gross horsepower (269 kW).
-Finally, very late in 1963 (well into the 1964 model year), the company belatedly announced a rating of 240 gross horsepower (179 kW) for the R1, 289 hp (216 kW) for the R2, 335 hp (250 kW) for the R3, and 280 hp (209 kW) for the R4.
+The likely reason was that those figures weren’t very impressive compared to the Avanti’s principal competitors, particularly the Corvette, whose top engine was rated at 360 gross horsepower (269 kW).
+Finally, very late in 1963 (well into the 1964 model year), Studebaker belatedly announced ratings of 240 gross horsepower (179 kW) for the R1, 289 hp (216 kW) for the R2, 335 hp (250 kW) for the R3, and 280 hp (209 kW) for the R4.

 Although intended for the Avanti, the point of the exercise was to add luster to the entire Studebaker line.
 Therefore, when the R1 and R2 engines debuted, they became optional on the Studebaker Lark and GT Hawk, priced at $210 for the R1 and $372 for the R2.
 (The R3, which also included extensive chassis modifications, cost over $1,000, part of the reason it was rarely ordered.)
 Buyers could also specify heavy-duty suspension, a tachometer, and a new Studebaker option: front disc brakes.
 Made by Bendix under license from Lockheed, these brakes were functionally identical to those of contemporary Jaguars.
 At the time, no other U.S. manufacturer offered discs; even the Corvette wouldn’t get them until 1965.

-Unlike most of its compact brethren, the Studebaker Lark had been available with a V8 from the start — the Ford Falcon, Plymouth Valiant, and Dodge Dart wouldn’t have a V8 until 1963 — and since 1962, it could also be had with a four-speed transmission, the same Borg-Warner T-10 found in contemporary Corvettes.
+Unlike most of its compact brethren, the Studebaker Lark had been available with a V8 from the start — the Ford Falcon, Plymouth Valiant, and Dodge Dart wouldn’t have a V8 until 1963.
+Since 1962, the Lark had also been available with a four-speed transmission, the same Borg-Warner T-10 found in contemporary Corvettes.
 A Lark with the non-R-series 289 (4,737 cc) engine and four-speed was already fairly quick.
 With the R1 or R2, it became something else entirely.

 STUDEBAKER SUPER LARK